bueller2298/daggerheart-srd/Session Notes/Session 1.md

 **Where do you go in this town?**

 As you approach, you are greeted by an unfamiliar face.
 With an outstretched arm holding a sealed scroll.
-The wax seal is one you recognize well, a magnifying glass crossed with a dagger dripping blood
+The wax seal is one you recognize well, a magnifying glass crossed with a dagger dripping blood.

 ## Ryan